-Dried shrimp are often soaked in salt water, which acts as a natural preservative, before they are dried in the sun.
+To dry the shrimp, shrimp are first soaked in a brine, which acts as a natural preservative, before they are dried in the sun.
 Larger ones are usually more expensive than the tiny shrimp.
 Certain sizes of dried shrimp are better suited for different recipes.
 For example, the larger shrimp are great for flavoring soups, while the very tiny ones are great for dumpling fillings.
 In general, I like keeping medium-sized dried shrimp in my refrigerator.

 HOW TO SELECT DRIED SHRIMP

-They are often sold in packages in Asian supermarkets.
+Dried shrimp are often sold in packages in Asian supermarkets.
 You might also find them sold in bulk in Chinatown or other large Asian markets.
-Regardless of the size, you want to select the package with shrimp that are bright orange.
-You want ones that look like the image on the left below, not the shrimp on the right.
+Regardless of the size, you want to select the package with shrimp that have a rich orange color.
+You want ones that look like the image on the left above, not the shrimp on the right.
 You do not want shrimp that have a faded orange color with tiny white specks all over.
 It is an indication that the shrimp has been stored too long or that the shrimp was not properly dried when stored.

-You can use dried shrimp to flavor stir fries, broths, and even dumplings.
-I love using it in fried rice, congee, or sticky rice.
+You can use dried shrimp to flavor stir fries, broths, curries, and even dumplings.
+I love using it in fried rice, jook (congee), or sticky rice.
 Mama Lin usually soaks the shrimp in water for 20 to 30 minutes before using it in stir fries.
-This helps to soften the shrimp and release a bit of flavor.
-She wouldn’t do this if she was making soup or congee.
+This helps to soften the shrimp.
 I have stir fried medium and tiny dried shrimp without pre-soaking and I quite like the hard, chewy texture of the shrimp.
 It’s not for everyone though.

 In Burmese cuisine, it is common to soak a lot of dried shrimp, drain them, and crush the shrimp into very small bits.
 You can do this in a food processor.
 This shrimp “pulp” is very convenient for cooking, but you should use it within a few weeks.